yochaigal/kettlewright/README.md

        docker run -d --name watchtower --restart always -v /var/run/docker.sock:/var/run/docker.sock -e TZ=America/New_York containrrr/watchtower --cleanup --schedule "*/5 * * * *"

-This command will run Watchtower every 5 minutes and automatically at boot.
+This will run Watchtower every 5 minutes and automatically at boot.
 It will update all available Docker images unless explicitly stated, as well as clean up old images.

 ## Using a redis server